 That’s a tough one.
 There are so many brands available now, and they are all fairly similar.
 I should ask other breastfeeding Mums what they are using – and the pro’s and con’s of each.
 Many of the electric pumps can be sold second hand after use – so purchasing a good quality expensive breast pump might be a good way to get the best of both worlds – using the best, then selling it on.

-The most well-known Breast Pump Brands in Australia include:
+The Best Breast Pumps in Australia

 Did we miss anything?